 #6.
 “Your FAITH has saved you.”
 Luke 7:50

-#8.
-“If you CONFESS with your mouth, Jesus as Lord, and BELIEVE in your heart that God has raised Him from the dead, you will be saved.”
+#9.
+“If you CONFESS with your mouth, Jesus as Lord, and believe in your heart that God has raised Him from the dead, you will be saved.”
 Romans 10:9

-We’re saved by His life, we’re saved by the word implanted, and by the gospel, and by His mercy, and by His grace, and by believing, and by repenting, and by confessing, and by being baptized, and in hope, and by enduring to the end.
-There you have eleven things, and the only rational conclusion, is that they All must be accomplished before you can be saved!
+We’re saved by His life, we’re saved by the word implanted, and by the gospel, (And of course the gospel and the word are really the same thing) And by His mercy, and by His grace.
+And we’re saved by believing, and by repenting, and by confessing, and by being baptized, , and by enduring to the end, and in hope.
+There you have twelve things, and the only reasonable and sensible and rational conclusion, is that they All must be accomplished before you can be saved!

-And those five things, can really be summed up in just ONE thing.
-And that one thing is..
-“For God so loved the world that He gave His only begotten Son, that whoever believes in Him, should not perish, but have eternal life.”
-John 3:16
+And those five things just mentioned, are really summed up in just one verse of scripture.
+And that one verse is..
+John 3:16; “For God so loved the world that He gave His only begotten Son, that whoever believes in Him, should not perish, but have eternal life.”
+And in Jesus, is life and grace, and mercy, and the words of the gospel.
+It’s all right there in Jesus.

-But that still leaves six things remaining, doesn’t it?
-And those are the things that WE must do, in response to what God HAS done, and in obedience to what God has commanded.
+But that still leaves seven things remaining, that save us And those seven things, are the things that WE must do, in response to what God has already done.
+And God has commanded that we do these things.
 Once again, here they are..
-We must acquire FAITH by hearing the word (Rom 10:17) and BELIEVE that Jesus is the Christ, the Son of the Living God.
-We must REPENT of our sins.
-As Jesus said, it’s a “repentance for the forgiveness of sins”.
-We must CONFESS our faith.
-“Confess with the mouth that Jesus is Lord.. and you shall be saved”. (see Mat 10:32-33) We must be BAPTIZED for the forgiveness of our sins.
-“He that believes AND is baptized shall be saved.” (see Acts 2:38 and
+We must acquire FAITH by hearing the word (Rom 10:17) and we must BELIEVE that Jesus is the Christ, the Son of the Living God.
+(John 8:24) We must REPENT of our sins.
+(Luke 13:3, and Acts 17:30) We must CONFESS our faith.
+“Confess with the mouth that Jesus is Lord.. and you shall be saved”.
+(Rom 10:9, also Mat 10:32-33) We must be BAPTIZED for the forgiveness of our sins.
+“He that believes AND is baptized shall be saved.”
+(Mark 16:16, Acts 2:38, Acts 22:16) And we must keep our HOPE alive, (Rom 8:24) by continue faithfully, and remain faithful until death.
+“It is the one who ENDURES to the end who will be saved.”
+(Mathew 24:13)

-No one who reads the bible honestly, and who has a love of the truth, and is intent on learning what the bible says, can deny that God, after specifying all these things, does not require all these things.
+No one, who reads the bible honestly, and who has a love of the truth, and is intent on learning what the bible says, can deny that God requires ALL these things!
+Especially since He has specified all these things!
 And it all begins with belief!
-If we read the word of God, and BELIEVE it, it’s not difficult to understand His will.
+If we read the word of God, and BELIEVE it, it’s not difficult to understand God’s will.
 We’ve just read the things that God has enumerated, as having a part in our salvation.
-If we have the proper reverence for God’s word, then we will interpret these things as the TRUTH!
+If we have the reverence for God’s word, then we will accept these things as the TRUTH!
 Don’t let anyone tell you that all it takes to be saved is to believe.
 What about repenting?
 What about confessing?
 What about being baptized?
 What about enduring to the end?
-Did God say all these things just for fun, was He just kidding?
 You KNOW the truth.
-I just showed you the scriptures that tell the truth.
-You just read it.
-Now all you have to do is believe it, and obey it.
+We just read the scriptures that tell the truth.
+We just read it together Now all you have to do is believe it, and obey it.

 When we dig deep enough to uncover EVERYTHING that God has said about a subject, THEN we will know the truth, and THEN the truth will set us free from sin.
 John 8:32